SiR-Frazier/Dig-A-Pony/README.md

     storageBucket: "XXXX",
     messagingSenderId: "XXXX"
     };

 (Note: This will serve as a placeholder for the Firebase credentials)

 Go to Firebase: https://firebase.google.com/ to acquire Firebase credentials.
 (Note: You may need to create an account)

 Click Add Project

-  -Enter the project name;
+Enter the project name;

-  -Click Database > Get Started;
+Click Database > Get Started;

-  -Change ".read" and ".write" rules to "true", then click Publish.
+Change ".read" and ".write" rules to "true", then click Publish.

-  -Click on Project Overview in the navigation bar on the lefthand side;
+Click on Project Overview in the navigation bar on the lefthand side;

-  -Click Add Firebase to your web app;
+Click Add Firebase to your web app;

-  -Copy the code inside of the curly brackets, i.e. apiKey, authDomain, etc.
+Copy the code inside of the curly brackets, i.e. apiKey, authDomain, etc.

-  -return to project and add the firebasecredentials to the api-keys.ts file inside of the var masterFirebaseConfig { }.
+return to project and add the firebasecredentials to the api-keys.ts file inside of the var masterFirebaseConfig { }.

 Comment out the api-keys.ts content.